 The first Grail message adherent I met on a personal level was Fola.
 We were course mates in the university and were posted to the same state camp for NYSC in 2011.
 I had assumed she was a Christian until she admitted being a “cross bearer.”
 She loaned me her Grail message book, In the Light of Truth by Ab-dru-shin.
-The content was really no different from most mystical or New Age books.
+Reading through it, I realized its content wasn’t really different from most mystical or New Age books.

-When one has the truth of the Bible, the reality of Jesus Christ and the witness of the Holy Spirit, one will not fall for the philosophies in such writings.
-You can’t own gold and crave for dross unless you are blind or ignorant.
+When you have the truth of the Bible, the reality of Jesus Christ and the witness of the Holy Spirit, you will not fall for the philosophies in such writings.
+You can’t own gold and crave for dross, unless you are blind or ignorant.
 In this piece, I will be pointing out several snares in the Grail message and its movement.